VLOOKUP Range Name

 - Now we can use these names in the formula.

-As you can see above we have names of cell address instead of cell address itself and we can notice the cell address by using the color of the names.
+As you can see above, we have names of cell addresses instead of the cell address itself, and we can notice the cell address by using the color of the names.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion